 Updated on 02/07/17

-No precious metals portfolio is complete without an allocation to silver.
+No precious metals portfolio is complete without an allocation to silver bullion.

-Like gold, it’s a reliable safe-haven investment in any financial climate.
+Like gold bullion, it’s a reliable safe-haven investment in any financial climate.
 But silver has some unique qualities that have made it valuable for thousands of years—and continue to push its value higher.

 Because of these attributes, silver holds the potential for both protection and profit.